- The Mail app is the default mail client that comes with the Windows 10 OS.

 This should ideally fix the Mail app sync error 0x80048830.
 If it doesn’t move on to the next solution.

-2. Disable Windows Firewall and Anti-virus
+3. Disable Windows Firewall and Anti-virus

 In solution 2, you try and disable Windows Firewall altogether and your anti-virus program.

-If error code 0x80048830 no longer shows up, this means the culprit is your anti-virus program and you may have to search for a more permanent resolution as turning the program off every time you want to use the Mail app may not be a practical option.
+If error code 0x80048830 no longer shows up, this means the culprit is your anti-virus program and you may have to search for a more permanent resolution by turning the program off every time you want to use the Mail app may not be a practical option.

 If your antivirus software prevents the Mail app from syncing, you may also want to use an alternative solution.
 For more information on the best antivirus tools to use on Windows 10, check out this article.